qubic-li/.github/profile/README.md

 # Official Qubic Services from QLI (qubic.li)

-Join us on discord https://discord.gg/FR32V3fyBW for support.
+Join us on discord https://discord.gg/FR32V3fyBW for support and feedback.

 # Qubic AI Training
 If you want to participate in Qubic's AI Training.
 You are welcome to join to one of our pools.